-Lastly, the Commission has amended the wording of clause 3.13.3(l4)(1) in the Draft Rule.
+Lastly, the Commission has amended the wording of clause 3.13.3(l4)(1) in the Rule as made.
 This has been done to clarify that in the instance where a Generator negotiates connection agreements with multiple NSPs, AEMO is required to release the information from the date of the execution of the first connection agreement.